adegokeisrael/MFA1/U2F SERVER/README.md

 ### why this strategy?

-This system solves major and common problems associated with the vulnerabilities of common MFAs with rise in the unrelibility of these MFAs (Authy and Google Authenticator).
-This could include attacks like:
+This implementation solves major and common problems associated with the vulnerabilities of common MFAs with rise in the unrelibility of these MFAs (Authy and Google Authenticator).
+These MFA are prone to attacks like:

-* Evilginx : a for of MITM (Man in the Middle attack)
+* Evilginx : a form of MITM (Man in the Middle attack)
-* pass the cookie
+* pass the cookie attack
-* SMS MITM/ SIM swap attack
+* SMS MITM/ SIM swap attack (in the case of SMS based OTP.)
-*Attacks on Hard and Soft tokens
+* Attacks on Hard and Soft tokens

 ### architerture
 ![u2f-protocol](https://user-images.githubusercontent.com/47308654/206934475-24d1abf8-bcf9-4c49-aaba-bc7c13abcb1b.png)